mbdivya17/Business-Insights-360/README.md

 5.Calculated columns, measures & tables outside power query editor: using DAX
 -	Necessary columns, measures & tables are created using DAX in order to improve report performance.

-6. Report optimization: using DAX studio
+6. Report Optimization: using DAX studio
 - Optimized report size by performing instrumentation through a tool called DAX studio by removing unessential columns in tables to reduce file size.

-7. Data visualization: using report view
+7. Dashboard Development: using report view
 -	Power BI Report is created based on the requirements given by stakeholders.

 8.Power BI service: